-A portion of our income is earned through our taxable REIT subsidiary.
-The taxable REIT subsidiary is subject to U.S. federal, state and local income tax at the full applicable corporate rates.
+A portion of our income is earned through our taxable REIT subsidiaries.
+The taxable REIT subsidiaries are subject to U.S. federal, state and local income tax at the full applicable corporate rates.
 In addition, a taxable REIT subsidiary will be limited in its ability to deduct interest payments in excess of a certain amount made directly or indirectly to us.
-To the extent that we and/or our taxable REIT subsidiary is required to pay U.S. federal, state or local taxes, we will have less cash available for distribution to shareholders.
+To the extent that our taxable REIT subsidiaries and we are required to pay U.S. federal, state or local taxes, we will have less cash available for distribution to shareholders.